Premai/GettingAndCleaningData/README.md

 Good luck!

 ## To Produce the tidy dataset
-Run the R script run_analysis.r.
+Run the R script run_analysis.R.
 Output will be Tidy dataset file DSSmartphonesTidy.txt (tab-delimited text)